 News & Events

-Your local hydro company, Wellington North Power Inc. (WNP), is applying to the energy regulator, the Ontario Energy Board, to...
+Wellington North Power Inc. (WNP) submitted an Assurance of Voluntary Compliance to the energy regulator, the Ontario Energy...

 If your power has gone out or you're having trouble with your electricity, call our outage/after hours phone number:

 If you're having a life-threatening emergency, call 911.

 Do not approach a downed power line.
 Keep a distance of least 10 metres and call your local hydro office and 911

 COVID-19 Energy Assistance Program FAQs

 The Government of Ontario is providing $9 million for its new COVID-19 Energy Assistance Program (CEAP), to support residential customers struggling to pay their energy bills as a result of the COVID-19 emergency.